 The simplistic take is that these behaviors are mirrors of the ideas and beliefs we have formed about who we are and about our close relationships.
 I’ll talk about the style I am most familiar with, which is my own…

 We all know that in terms of physical and character traits we differ.
-The same is true of our unique styles of our romantic and interpersonal relationships.
+The same is true of the unique styles of our romantic and interpersonal relationships.
 There are two “avoidant” attachments styles: fearful-avoidant and dismissive-avoidant.

 It is believed those with an avoidant styles think about intimacy as “dangerous” and that other people are “unreliable” or that being intimate with them is “not important”.
-A person with a dismissive-avoidant attachment style has mentality stating they do not need others.
+A person with a dismissive-avoidant attachment style has a mentality stating they do not need others.
 They believe they can survive by themselves, by being alone.
-Sometimes they even think they do not need to depend on another for happiness or to feel “completeness” as a person.
+Sometimes they even think they do not need to depend on others for happiness or to feel “completeness” as a person.
 This is viewed by them as a weakness in others.

 Dismissive-avoidant individuals have completed a mental transformation that says: “I am good, I don’t need others, and they aren’t really important to me.
 I am fine as I am.Cognitive Scientist from MIT, Jeb Kinnison